X-A-gif/GameHighScores/README.md

 npm test
 ```

+## Plans for development

+Plans for future development include - expanding game library, alternatice games that could also work in this format are [Missle Command](https://en.wikipedia.org/wiki/Missile_Command), [Galaga](https://en.wikipedia.org/wiki/Galaga), and [Defender](https://en.wikipedia.org/wiki/Defender_(1981_video_game), as well as improving spaceInvadersGame to enhance user experience.

 ## Questions

-For any questions on this project please email , or contact us on [github](https://github.com//)] below.
+For any questions on this project please email , or contact us on [github](https://github.com//) below.